$\beta$-coalescents and stable Galton-Watson trees: Introduction

 Let $\Lambda$ be a finite measure on $[0,1]$.
 A $\Lambda$-coalescent $(\Pi(t),t\ge 0)$ is a Markov process which takes values in the set of partitions of $\N^*=\{1, 2, \ldots\}$ introduced in \cite{p:cmc} for coalescent processes with possible multiple collisions.
 It is defined via the transition rates of its restriction $\Pi^{[n]}=(\Pi^{[n]}(t),t\ge 0)$ to the $n$ first integers: if $\Pi^{[n]}(t)$ is composed of $b$ blocks, then $k$ $(2\le k\le b)$ fixed blocks coalesce at rate:

 In particular a coalescence event happens at rate:

+We take the convention $\lambda_1=0$.
 We also define the discrete process $\Pi_\text{dis}^{[n]}=(\Pi_\text{dis}^{[n]} (k), k\in \N)$ as the different successive states of the process $\Pi^{[n]}$ until it reaches the absorbing state (which is the trivial partition consisting in one block) and afterward the discrete process remains constant.